-Table II summarizes the comparisons.
+Table 2 summarizes the comparisons.
 Note that these are similar to what we obtained for multicast routing protocols.
-With respect to protocol overheads, both DVARP and AOSPF consume a vast amount of network resources and their traffic consumption is almost linear for the number of anycast groups and the number of nodes sharing the same anycast address.
+With respect to protocol overheads, both DVARP and AOSPF consume a vast amount of network resources, and their traffic consumption is almost linear for the number of anycast groups and number of nodes sharing the same anycast address.
 Therefore, these protocols can only be applied to small networks with high levels of available bandwidth.

-PIA-SM has hardly any traffic consumption, however, because only the RP has routing information, which the other PIA-SM routers do not.
+PIA-SM has hardly any traffic consumption, however, because only the RP has routing information; the other PIA-SM routers do not.
 Therefore, PIA-SM is more scalable than the other two protocols.
 However, PIA-SM has one problem in that anycast packets are not transferred through the optimal path because they are always transferred through the RP.
 Another problem is that traffic concentrates around the RP.
 These problems cause extra delays in packet transmissions.
 Because of this, PIA-SM can be applied to large networks like the Internet.

-DVARP takes a long time for routes to converge although AOSPF takes less.
+DVARP takes a long time for routes to converge; AOSPF takes less.
 Since all routing information is only kept by the RP in PIA-SM, it is not necessary to exchange routing information.

-The implementation of PIM-SM for IPv6 has already been available while DVMRP and MOSPF have not as far as we know.
-That is, PIA-SM is easier to implement than the other two.
+The implementation of PIM-SM for IPv6 is already available; DVMRP and MOSPF are not as far as we know.
+Thus, PIA-SM is easier to implement than the other two.

-VI.
 CONCLUSION AND FUTURE WORK

 IPv6 anycasting has several problems in facilitating communications with existing applications.
-To solve these, we proposed a new protocol called the AARP, which changes the anycast address into a corresponding unicast address, which is used in actual communication after conversion.
-We demonstrated that communications with the anycast address could occur without changing the existing application program with this protocol.
+To solve these, we propose a new protocol, AARP, which changes an anycast address into a corresponding unicast address, which is used in actual communication after conversion.
+We demonstrate that communications with the anycast address can occur without changing the existing application program with this protocol.

-We also proposed and designed three anycast routing protocols by focusing on and comparing similarities between anycasting and multicasting and modifying the existing multicast routing protocol.
-In this paper, however, we only discussed the design of one anycast routing protocol although we are currently implementing others and evaluating their feasibility.
+We also propose and design three anycast routing protocols by focusing on and comparing similarities between anycasting and multicasting, and modifying the existing multicast routing protocol.
+In this article, however, we only discuss the design of one anycast routing protocol, although we are currently implementing others and evaluating their feasibility.